-Compagnie Financière Rupert, a partnership limited by shares, having its registered office in Bellevue, Geneva, Switzerland, held 5 221 000 Richemont 'A' shares and 522 000 000 Richemont 'B' shares representing 10% of the Company's capital and 51% of its voting rights.
+As at 31 March 2023, Compagnie Financière Rupert, a partnership limited by shares, having its registered office in Bellevue, Geneva, Switzerland, held 6 263 000 Richemont 'A' shares and 522 000 000 Richemont 'B' shares representing 10.18% of the Company's capital and some 51% of its voting rights.
 Mr Johann Rupert, Chairman of Richemont, is the sole General Managing Partner of Compagnie Financière Rupert.
-Messrs Ruggero Magnoni and Anton Rupert, both non-executive directors of the Company, and Prof Juergen Schrempp, are partners of Compagnie Financière Rupert.

-As at 31 March 2022, there were no other significant shareholders in the Company, i.e. persons holding at least 3% of the voting rights.
-Disclosure notifications by significant shareholders of the Company can be viewed on the SIX Swiss Exchange's website at www.serag.com/en/resources/notifications-market-participants/significantshareholders.html#/
+As at 31 March 2023, there were no other significant shareholders in the Company, i.e. persons holding at least 3% of the voting rights.
+Disclosure notifications by significant shareholders of the Company can be viewed on the SIX Swiss Exchange's website at www.serag.com/en/resources/notifications-market-participants/significant-shareholders.html#/